-Somvati Amavasya 2014 will be celebrated on the 28th April, 8th July and 2nd December.
+Somvati Amavasya 2014 will be celebrated on August 25.
 The New Moon day in the Hindu Lunar calendar is called as Amavasya.
 There is 1 Amavasya every month and therefore total 12 Amavasya in 1 year.
 It is believed that performing Pitra Puja on Somvati Amavasya soothes the soul of one’s dead ancestors.
 The offerings reach them directly and they bless and nurture us.

 This is considered very auspicious to please our ancestors and get their blessings.
 On Somvati Amavasya people perform Pitra Puja and console the soul of their ancestors.
 As per the Hindu religion our ancestors are an important part of our life and therefore should not be forgotten.
 We have a special period (Shraddha) dedicated to the worship of our ancestors.
 Other than that period Somvati Amavasya is suitable for pleasing our forefathers.
 It is believed that the offerings made to the ancestors on Somvati Amavasya reaches them directly.